Grouping Array Elements by a Property in JavaScript

 Constraints

-arrwill have at most 10 properties. propertyNamewill be a non-empty string.- The solution should aim for a time complexity of O(n), where n is the number of objects in the input array.
+- The function should have a time complexity of O(n), where n is the number of elements in the input array.
+Avoid nested loops that would increase the complexity.

 Notes